whitespaceninja/dotfiles/README.md

 Congratulations on your new computer, Dave.
 Here's the steps to screw it up to the way you typically like it.

 1. Install [brew](https://brew.sh/)
-2. Download and install GNU Emacs
+2. Download and install GNU Emacs (`brew install --cask emacs --no-quarantine`)
 3. Create ~/.bashrc
 4. Dump everything you want from this repo's .bashrc file into it
 5. Create ~/.bash_profile